Dharma transmission: Mahākāśyapa

 I have the right Dharma Eye Treasury, the wondrous mind of nirvana, the reality beyond appearance.
 The Dharma-door of mind to mind transmission has been entrusted to Kāśyapa.

 Epstein comments, "Thus Mahākāśyapa received the transmission of Dharma and became the first Buddhist patriarch."
+This traditional account linking Chan's founding to the Flower Sermon first appeared during the Song dynasty, in 1036 CE.

 Function

 Though dharma transmission implies the acknowledgement of insight into the teachings of Buddhism as understood by the Zen tradition, especially seeing into one's true nature, dharma transmission is also a means to establish a person into the Zen tradition:

 The procedure establishes the disciple as a transmitting teacher in their own right and successor in an unbroken lineage of teachers and disciples, a spiritual 'bloodline' (kechimyaku) theoretically traced back to the Buddha himself.

 The dharma lineage reflects the importance of family-structures in ancient China, and forms a symbolic and ritual recreation of this system for the monastical "family".

 Esoteric and exoteric transmission

 According to Borup the emphasis on 'mind to mind transmission' is a form of esoteric transmission, in which "the tradition and the enlightened mind is transmitted face to face".
 Metaphorically this can be described as the transmission of a flame from one candle to another candle, or the transmission from one vein to another.
 In exoteric transmission the requirement is "direct access to the teaching through a personal discovery of one's self.
 This type of transmission and identification is symbolized by the discovery of a shining lantern, or a mirror."

 This polarity is recognizable in the emphasis that the Zen-tradition puts on maintaining the correct Dharma transmission, while simultaneously stressing seeing into one's nature: